sunilpankaj/Text-analysis-and-classification-using-deep-learning/README.md

 # Text-analysis-and-classification-using-deep-learning
 Text analysis, word embedding, classical machine learning and deep learning for text classification.

+check this out : for Plotting and Visualization of Text,Text Cleaning using NLTK and classical ML (https://github.com/sunilpankaj/Twitter-US-Airline-Sentiment)

 Packages:
 1. Python3 ,numpy, pandas
 2. Tensorflow2